 Transcript: Trans Fat, Saturated Fat, and Cholesterol: Tolerable Upper Intake of Zero

-The top food sources of cholesterol-raising saturated fat?
-That quarter pounder doesn’t come in until eight.
-It’s cheese, ice cream, chicken, then pastries, then pork, reduced fat milk, and then our burger.
+Here are the top food sources of cholesterol-raising saturated fat.
+That quarter-pounder doesn’t come in until eight.
+It’s cheese, ice cream, chicken, then pastries, pork, reduced fat milk, and then our burger.

-How much should reduce our consumption of these foods?
+How much should we reduce our consumption of these foods?
 What are the tolerable upper intake levels for trans fat, saturated fat, and cholesterol?
-“The Institute of Medicine did not set upper limits for trans fat, saturated fat, and cholesterol because any intake level above zero increased bad cholesterol.”
+“The Institute of Medicine did not set upper limits for trans fat, saturated fat, and cholesterol because any intake level above zero increased bad cholesterol (LDL cholesterol).”

 Please consider volunteering to help out on the site.